In this article, we will discuss the how to get discount using gst number, impact of discounts under GST, and its eligibility.

 Total | 2,620 INR |

-Throught the below-mentioned table you can understand the treatment of discount under GST.
+Through the below-mentioned table, you can understand the treatment of discount under GST.

 Particulars | Deduction Allowed from the transaction value |